IFRCGo/go-web-app/collaborating/developing.md

 ## Development

-The stable branch for the IFRC Go application is `develop`.
+The stable branch for the IFRC GO application is `develop`.
 All PRs intended for deployment should be merged into the `develop` branch.

 For long-running features, create PRs targeting the specific `project/project-x` branch when working on features related to that project.